 The word heirloom also brings back that antiqued vision of something slightly dusty, perhaps with a patina finish that, if the buyer were knowledgeable enough, could turn out to be a forgotten treasure.
 It was tough to understand how my mom knew what was worth paying for.
 To me, it was all just old.
-Plus antiquing trips were not considered cool by 10 year old boys.
+Plus antiquing trips were not considered cool by 10-year-old boys.
 I worried somehow that antiquing would rub off on me and I would come back less tough.
-A kid would call me out on the playground: “Your mom smells,” and I feared that I would rattle back, “well your mom is an heirloom 17th century American china cabinet—and the hinges are rusted.”
+A kid would call me out on the playground: “Your mom smells,” and I feared that I would rattle again, “well your mom is an heirloom 17th-century American china cabinet—and the hinges are rusted.”
 I could never live that down.

-These apples come from Lee Walker's farm in Sebastapol and they are one of a very few number of Arkansas Black apples in the Bay Area this year.
+These apples come from Lee Walker’s farm in Sebastopol, and they are one of a very few numbers of Arkansas Black apples in the Bay Area this year.
 Lee hand picks his apples.
 Sadly, their trees only yielded 25 cases.
 Thus we will only have them available this week.
-As an heirloom variety they will be oddly sized and shaped.
+As an heirloom variety, they will be oddly sized and shaped.
 They will have dents and pits.
-But they are something special and they reacquaint us with the days of unique apples.
+But they are something special, and they reacquaint us with the days of different apples.
 I would recommend keeping them in the refrigerator and eating crisp.